Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Introduction

-For deep nonlinear networks, a theory that has garnered a lot of interest is the Information Bottleneck \cite{tishby2015_info_bottleneck}, which observed amongst other things that the inner representations appear to maximize their mutual information with the outputs, while minimizing the mutual information with the inputs.
-A limitation of this theory is its reliance on the notion of mutual information which has no obvious definition for empirical distributions, which lead to some criticism \cite{saxe_2018_info_bottleneck_counter}.
+For deep nonlinear networks, a theory that has garnered a lot of interest is the Information Bottleneck \citep{tishby2015_info_bottleneck}, which observed amongst other things that the inner representations appear to maximize their mutual information with the outputs, while minimizing the mutual information with the inputs.
+A limitation of this theory is its reliance on the notion of mutual information which has no obvious definition for empirical distributions, which led to some criticism \citep{saxe_2018_info_bottleneck_counter}.

-A recent theory that is similar to the Information Bottleneck but with a focus on the dimensionality/rank of the representations and weight matrices rather than the mutual information is the Bottleneck rank/Bottleneck structure \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2,wen_2024_BN_CNN}: which describes how, for large depths, most of the representations will have approximately the same low dimension, which equals the Bottleneck rank of the task (the minimal dimension that the inputs can be projected to while still allowing for fitting the outputs).
+A recent theory that is similar to the Information Bottleneck but with a focus on the dimensionality/rank of the representations and weight matrices rather than the mutual information is the Bottleneck rank/Bottleneck structure \citep{jacot_2022_BN_rank,jacot_2023_bottleneck2,wen_2024_BN_CNN}: which describes how, for large depths, most of the representations will have approximately the same low dimension, which equals the Bottleneck rank of the task (the minimal dimension that the inputs can be projected to while still allowing for fitting the outputs).
 The intuitive explanation for this bias is that a smaller parameter norm is required to (approximately) represent the identity on low-dimensional representations rather than high dimensional ones.
-Some other types of low-rank bias have been observed in recent work \cite{galanti_2022_sgd_low_rank,guth2023rainbow}.
+Some other types of low-rank bias have been observed \citep{galanti_2022_sgd_low_rank,guth2023rainbow}.

 In this paper we will focus on describing the Bottleneck structure in ResNets, and formalize the notion of `cost of identity' as a driving force for the bias towards low dimensional representation.
-The ResNet setup allows us to consider the continuous paths in representation space from input to output, similar to the NeuralODE \cite{chen_2018_neuralODE}, and by adding weight decay, we can analyze representation geodesics, which are paths that minimize parameter norm, as already studied in \cite{owhadi2020_L2_neuralODE}.
+The ResNet setup allows us to consider the continuous paths in representation space from input to output, similar to the NeuralODE \citep{chen_2018_neuralODE}, and by adding weight decay, we can analyze representation geodesics, which are paths that minimize parameter norm, as already studied in \citep{owhadi2020_L2_neuralODE}.
+The appearance of separation of timescales in the layers of ResNets with a modified loss has been mentioned in \cite{geshkovski2022turnpike}, under the name `turnpike principle', but the underlying mechanism for the separation of timescales/turnpike behavior are very different to ours and no low-dimensional bias is observed.

-\subsection{Leaky ResNets}
+\section{Leaky ResNets}